Outline 2011 - Atari ST/800XL Demo/Bootsector - "Rottoprojoxl" (live footage)

 Share it with friends and fellow fans.

-In a cramped, dimly-lit room, the air thick with anticipation, Peter, aka JAC!, hunched over an Atari ST, fingers flying across the keyboard.
-The year was 2011, and the scene was one of underground computing's most revered gatherings: Outline 2011.
-This is where the rarest of breeds – demosceners – congregated to push the limits of what was thought possible on retro hardware.
+In a cramped, dimly-lit room, the air thick with anticipation, Peter, aka JAC!, sits hunched over an Atari ST computer, fingers flying across the keyboard.
+The year is 2011, and the scene unfolds like a time capsule from the early days of the demoscene.
+This is no ordinary performance; it's a bootsector demo, a showcase of coding prowess that redefines the limits of what's possible on outdated hardware.

 Curated from public records and music databases.